nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 # 2023 April

 28 this month.
-Spending it Spain.
+Spending it in Spain.
 Full focus on priority tasks/projects I need to complete in life.

 Fuck everything else.
 Wrote out [routine](../../focusing/processes.md) for myself too: